Fireplace

 A Welcome Step Down from Pandemic Highs

-If we look at sales for 2025 for year to date through November 24, it looks like the numbers may settle close to last year’s.
+When I looked at sales for 2025 through late November, it looked like the numbers would settle close to last year’s.
+And indeed they did.
+A tad lower.
 Respectable.
 But take a look at 2021, with its twin stimuli of buyers fleeing crowded population centers and artificially low mortgage rates fueling a boom.
 The nadir came in 2009 as the credit-driven financial crisis took hold and lending virtually came to a halt.
-So when I contemplate 2025’s market, I tend to place the numbers in the context of the Santa Fe market slowly normalizing after the adrenaline-fueled pandemic years of 2020 and 2021.
+So when I get questions from potential buyers in Santa Fe, I always place the numbers in the context of the Santa Fe market having normalized after the adrenaline-fueled pandemic years of 2020 and 2021.
 This cooling is healthy, in my view.
-I am not in the “the sky is falling” camp.
-Market fundamentals are really quite strong, with several demand drivers.
+Market fundamentals are quite steady, with several demand drivers.
+So far, in 2026, we had our usual slow winter start.
+But in April, listing and purchase activity has picked up.

 The Drivers of Santa Fe Demand Are Still in Place

-It’s interesting to try to understand what the 2025 numbers mean.
+It’s interesting to try to understand what the 2025 numbers mean in hindsight.
 For one, there’s still pent-up demand from the mortgage-rate lock-in effect (I wrote on that here) and that’ll continue until the sub-4% mortgage inventory depletes.
 That’s a positive influence, though its effect in the $1.2 million and up price bracket is muted because about half of those buyers pay cash here.
 More importantly: Santa Fe’s position as one of the leading resort markets means that we enjoy strong demand when other markets don’t.
-In 2026, I look for (should rates stay where they are at about 6.25%) a similar year in terms of volume, rather than some sudden change in either direction.
+When this was originally written in the Fall, I thought we might see (should rates stay where they are at about 6.25%) a similar year in terms of volume, rather than some sudden change in either direction.
+Indeed that has been what has taken place.
+Rates jumped up to 6.50% and are now back around 6.30%.

 Whither Prices?

-Regarding prices: There is an annual (and temporary) winter mushiness in Santa Fe.
-But several factors support prices climbing through 2026, though maybe at less frenetic pace than over the past three years of shortage.
-Our market’s free of potential distortions, both those related to credit, to mortgage rates (now that they’ve have been allowed to find a natural level), to potential overbuilding, etc. In fact, the effect of tariffs is constraining new-home building, and that’s a potentially positive influencing factor on prices.
+Regarding prices: There is an annual (and temporary) winter mushiness in Santa Fe, from which we are now emerging.
+Several factors may support prices climbing through 2026, though maybe at less frenetic pace than over the past three years of shortage.
+Our market’s free of potential distortions, both those related to credit, to mortgage rates (now that they’ve have been allowed to find a natural level), to potential overbuilding, etc. In fact, the effect of threatened tariffs is still constraining new-home building, and that’s a potentially positive influencing factor on prices.
 Do note, though, that this market is extremely intolerant of pricing mistakes on the high side.
 A seller who prices too high will be punished.
 Two years ago you could slip by and maybe get your price; now, not so.

-Is 2026 going to be another Goldilocks market?
+Is the rest of 2026 going to be another Goldilocks market?
 Perhaps.
-It’s fairly relaxed at the moment for most buyers and sellers.
+It’s fairly relaxed at the moment for most buyers and sellers and “normal” is probably an apt word.

 It seems a little counterintuitive, and many sellers are reluctant to believe it.
 Overpricing your home can mean you’ll wind up with less money in the end.
 It almost certainly will mean your transaction may be stretched from weeks to months or even years.
 There are a few things at work when this happens.
 Most often, a seller has an emotional attachment to his or her home (as all of us do) and believes it to be worth more money because, well, they want it to be.
 It may be that they’ve invested hard-earned funds in updates and want to see all that bear fruit.
 But most often it’s based on emotion and perhaps a misperception of how markets work.